ReactiveXYZ-Dev/dleccap/README.md

 https://leccap.engin.umich.edu/leccap/site/XXX to download multiple recordings from a course site or https://leccap.engin.umich.edu/leccap/viewer/r/XXX to download a single recording

-**Removed canvas/ctools support since they seems deprecated, if you want to have those, shoot me an email :)**
+**Removed canvas/ctools support since they seem deprecated, if you want to have those, shoot me an email :)**

 #### Configuration
 ##### Update config